Thiya11/prejoin/README.md

 ### Development environment (Eclipse IDE)

-1. Pull this branch
+1. Pull this branch and open it in Eclipse IDE.

-2. Add the environment variables mentioned above in the run configurations. **Right click on the main java class *PrejoinApplication.java* Run as -> Run configurations**
+2. Right click on the main Java class *PrejoinApplication.java* Run as -> Run configurations.

+3. Add the environment variables mentioned above in the run configurations.

-3. Finally, run the application.
+4. Finally, run the application.

 # Available APIs